rohankatakam/csm_cerebrium/README.md

 # CSM Cerebrium Deployment

-**2025/04/08** - This repository contains a working deployment of the Sesame CSM-1B model on Cerebrium, providing a scalable API for text-to-speech generation.
+**2025/04/08 UPDATE** - This repository contains a working deployment of the Sesame CSM-1B model on Cerebrium with the Llama-3.2-1B tokenizer.
+Our implementation generates high-quality speech from text input through a scalable API endpoint.

 **Original 2025/03/13** - Sesame released the 1B CSM variant.
 The checkpoint is [hosted on Hugging Face](https://huggingface.co/sesame/csm-1b).